4IR means manufacturers are using technology and digital marketing techniques to streamline their marketing strategy

 Moreover, you will always find that some prospects are more promising than others.
 Manufacturing sales and marketing teams need to use customer and product data to prioritize accordingly.
 We have marketing tools and templates to support you in putting these processes in place.

 One very simple matrix, which is a great starting point if you're not already lead profiling, is the fit vs interest matrix below.
-This matrix, from our define data capture and profiling module, in our RACE Practical Digital Strategy Learning Path, demonstrates 4 quick categories to help you prioritize your leads.
+This matrix, from our RACE Practical Digital Strategy Learning Path, demonstrates 4 quick categories to help you prioritize your leads.

 We recommend an omnichannel approach to customer conversion.
 The diagram below, from our multichannel selling module in the RACE Practical Digital Strategy Learning Path, demonstrates online and offline decision-making.
 As you can see, to ensure the most effective approach to customer conversion, manufacturing marketers need to integrate online and offline marketing and sales processes.